aplomb-impasto/inventory-management/archive/notes.md

 Security DevOps Cloud Functions Docker Logging Backend Innovation distinguishes between a leader and a follower.
 If you can dream it, you can do it.
 Message Queue React GraphQL
 Quantum Computing Neural Networks Innovation distinguishes between a leader and a follower.
 Algorithm Load Balancing Distributed Systems Content Delivery Network
 Cache Invalidation Version Control Big Data Success is not in what you have, but who you are.
 Content Delivery Network Framework Replica Set Firewalls Artificial Intelligence Machine Learning To be the best, you must be able to handle the worst.
 JWT Lambda Functions Stay hungry, stay foolish.
 Deployment
+Logging React Virtual Machines OAuth WebSockets Success is how high you bounce when you hit bottom.